jslauthor/react-bezier-component/README.md

 # React Audio Component Example Project

-Just a ridiculously sweet cubic bezier editor that I designed and crafted with React/Redux.
+Just a ridiculously sweet cubic bezier editor that I designed and crafted with React/Redux as an example project for an upcoming course I'm teaching.
 SVG and Animations FTW!

 ## The Cubic Bezier Editor